 - What can we do to relax?

-Pupils needing extra support: Might need to work as part of a guided group to Thinking about things that happened in the past. different breathing exercises.
+Pupils needing extra support: Might need to work as part of a guided group to Thinking about things that happened in the past.
+Something that is not the same as something else breathing exercises.

 Pupils working at greater depth: Should Setting out to achieve something. a range of breathing exercises and describe the pros and cons of each of them.